ParallelMaths/parallel/pages/9-30-mathematical-plaques.md

 ![](/resources/9-30-mathematical-plaques/1-napier.png){image align="center"}

 ::: problem id=1_1 marks=2
 __1.1__ Looking at twentieth century mathematicians 1900 to 1999, what is the surname of the mathematician who is best known for proving Fermat’s Last Theorem?
+(Clue: initials AW)

 <input type="text" solution="WILES"/>
 :::

 ::: problem id=1_2 marks=2
 __1.2__ Looking at twentieth century mathematicians 1900 to 1999, what is the surname of the mathematician who played a critical role in breaking the German Enigma cipher?
+(Clue: initials AT)

 <input type="text" solution="TURING"/>
 :::

 ::: problem id=1_3 marks=2
 __1.3__ Looking at twentieth century mathematicians 1900 to 1999, what is the surname of the mathematician who pioneered fractal geometry and the mathematics of chaos?
+(Clue: initials BM)

 <input type="text" solution="MANDELBROT"/>
 :::